wdi-sg/sei-21/4-project/readme.md

 ### Presentation
 Presentation day will consist of a short slide deck introducing the problem space of the project and how the app solves a problem for a user.
 Each person will have up to 3 minutes to present and demp their work.
 Q & A will follow.

+Your presentation should answer the following questions:

+- what is the project for
+- who is the project for
+- how does the project solve that problem for that person
+- what features does the project have to solve that problem for that person

 ## Work Strategies

 ### Motivations